-Q&A : Banks in Laos for foreigners and regulations ?
+Q&A : Banks in Laos and rules : Answers to the most asked questions

 🇱🇦 Should I choose a private or state-owned bank in Laos?

 There is not a big difference in the quality of service and security of your funds between private and state-owned banks.
 The most important aspect is to learn about the bank’s regulations, and choose the one that works best for you.
-However, if you are used to transferring money or want to do business in Laos, you should choose an international bank that has a branch in Laos.
-This will give you more flexibility on opening a multi-currency account and sending money to and from Laos.
+However, if you are used to transferring money or wish to do business in Laos, choose an international bank that has a branch in Laos.
+This will allow you to benefit from more flexibility in opening a multi-currency account and transferring money to and from Laos.

 🥇 How do I select a bank to open an account in?

 One of the most crucial criteria for expatriates in Laos is the availability of international transactions, as you do not want to be deprived of opportunity to send to or receive money from abroad.
 Other conditions are somewhat similar in all banks, so make appointments with the representatives and make a decision on spot.
-Ask for recommendations from expatriate friends on the spot and compare the latest news from certain banks.
-The list below will give you some tips on which banks to go and meet with in order to possibly open a bank account.
+Ask for recommendations from expatriate friends and compare the latest news from certain banks.
+The list below will give you some hints on which banks to go to in order to open a bank account.

 🏧 Does every bank has its own ATM in Laos?